kzu/QuaranTime/README.md

 The chosen date for the **QuaranTime** epoch is 3 March 2020 (2020-03-20) GMT-0300
 for a couple reasons:
 * It's very easy to remember (20/03/20)
+* Even the timezone is easy to remember since it's the same as the month (-03hrs)
 * I'm from Argentina ¯\_(ツ)_/¯

 ## How